Khalid Khurshid: Political career

-His political career started in 2009 when he lost his first election for Gilgit-Baltistan Legislative Assembly as an independent candidate.
-He joined Pakistan Tehreek-e-Insaf on 28 July 2018.
-In 2019 appointed President of Pakistan Tehreek-e-Insaf Astore-Diamer Division.
+He joined the Pakistan Tehreek-e-Insaf (PTI) on 28 July 2018.
+In 2019 appointed President of the PTI's Astore-Diamer Division.

-Khan contested 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from constituency GBA-13 (Astore-1) on the ticket of Pakistan Tehreek-e-Insaf.
-He won the election by the margin of 1,719 votes over the runner up Farman of PMLN.
-He garnered 6089 votes while the runnerup Rana Farman received 5000 plus votes.
-PTI had nominated Khalid Khurshid Khan as candidate for Chief Minister Gilgit-Baltistan on 27 November 2020.
+Khurshid contested the 2020 Gilgit-Baltistan Assembly election on 15 November 2020 from GBA-13 (Astore-I) on the ticket of the PTI.
+He won the election by a margin of 1,719 votes.
+He garnered 5,297 votes, defeating Rana Farman Ali of the PML(N) received 4,033 votes.
+The PTI had nominated Khalid Khurshid Khan as its candidate for the Chief Minister of Gilgit-Baltistan on 27 November 2020.
 On 30 November 2020, he was elected as Chief Minister of Gigit-Baltistan.

 Under the GB Investment Program, Khalid partnered with the private sector and academia to attract new investors to invest in Gilgit-Baltistan and succeeded in signing thirty two MOU with various investors at Dubai Expo.